The other side of Syria's war: School students eye US election

 The United Nations estimates that 60% of the population in Syria live in areas controlled by the government.

-''We're just like everyone else,'' Asma Sukkur and her classmate Hassiba Nizameddin told CNN by video.
+''We're just like everyone else,'' Asma Sukkar and her classmate Hassiba Nizameddin told CNN by video.

 ''We don't live in ashes like people think.
 We have houses, we have roofs.
 We eat, study, sleep.
 We listen to music, watch TV, just like the rest of the world.
 Syrians are not different.''